KonnexionsGmbH/dcr/docs/index.md

 To convert the non-PDF documents (see 2.1.2) into pdf files for PDFlib TET processing, the universal document converter [Pandoc](https://pandoc.org){:target="_blank"} and [TeX Live](https://www.tug.org/texlive){:target="_blank"} are used and must therefore also be installed.
+The installation of the TeX Live Frontend is not required.

 ### 3.3 Poppler